Multi-component states for trapped spin-1 Bose-Einstein Condensates in the presence of magnetic field: Mean field theory: GP equation

 The total density n is defined as,

 and the local spin density $\vec{F}$ is

 where the $\vec{f}$ is defined via the spin-1 Pauli matrices \cite{KAWAGUCHI2012253}.
-So, Eq.\ref{eq:rev1} is the GP equation which is a set of three coupled non-linear partial differential equations which yields the order parameter $(\psi_1,\psi_0,\psi_{-1})$ as its solution.
+The GP equation (Eq.\ref{eq:rev1}) is a set of three coupled non-linear partial differential equations that yields the order parameter $(\psi_1,\psi_0,\psi_{-1})$ as its solution.

 The mean-field approximated total energy, \cite{KAWAGUCHI2012253}